 Winnie Lee, recorded 2009

-(as Curator, Chinese Museum)
+(as Curator, Museum of Chinese Australian History)

 Alan Lew (b.1926, Toisan, Kwangtung), recorded 2008